Conradyen/Path-finding-Visualizer/README.md

 # Path-finding-Visualizer

 After watchinging [clementmihailescu's project turtorial](https://github.com/clementmihailescu/Pathfinding-Visualizer) I am amaze by the project idea and decide to build one.
-I learned a lot and having a lots of fun building.
+I learned a lot and having a lots of fun building th project.
 Hope you enjoy playing with it.

 ### A Star algorithm
-A start algorithm reference from [Computerphile](https://youtu.be/ySN5Wnu88nE) very clear explanation.
+A start algorithm reference from [Computerphile youtube video](https://youtu.be/ySN5Wnu88nE) very clear explanation.